Anisimov3D/3Dnucleus_data/README.md

 >_---This utility enables lab work with nuclei to be more centered around slide preparation and image acquisition---_

-Macros currently work with two channels, where C2 should be DAPI (for nucleus identification).
+Current macros work with TWO channels, where C2 should be DAPI (for nucleus identification).
 This work uses Coilin as C1, but it can used with any other nuclear protein that forms LLPS.